naver-aics/codegemm/README.md

 # CodeGEMM: A Codebook-Centric Approach to Efficient GEMM in Quantized LLMs (NeurIPS 2025)

-This repository provides an official implementation of **CodeGEMM**.
+This repository provides an official implementation of [CodeGEMM](https://arxiv.org/abs/2512.17970).

 > **Note**: This codebase is based on the [AQLM repository](https://github.com/Vahe1994/AQLM/tree/main), which provides the official PyTorch implementation for Extreme Compression of Large Language Models via Additive Quantization.